 Dark Cherry Smoothie Bowl

-This dark cherry smoothie bowl is topped with whole cherries, coconut flakes, almond slices and raw cacao nibs for a sweet, crunchy breakfast.
+Cherry smoothie bowl is made from seasonal dark cherries and it’s topped with whole cherries, coconut flakes, almond slices and raw cacao nibs for an indulgent, sweet and crunchy breakfast.

 Oh, yes – a cherry smoothie bowl!
-As you know from my pitaya smoothie bowl and mango smoothie bowl, I’ve become slightly obsessed with smoothie bowls.
-They’re actually one of my new favorite things.
+As you know from my other recent smoothie bowls (linked below) they’re one of my new favorite things.
 Not only are they scrumptious, they’ve really become a creative outlet.
 I mean, look at how much fun you can have designing the top.
 It’s a smoothie bowl piece of art!

 I also love how cherry picking season signals the beginning of summer.
 And ya’ll know I LOVE summer!